danageh/sia-disruption-voice-agent-readiness/README.md

 ## Design Thesis

 The strongest use case is not full automation.
 The strongest use case is faster triage, safer guidance, better information capture, and cleaner human handoff during disruption events.

+## v1 Boundaries and Future Capability Gates

+The v1 agent is intentionally scoped as a triage and guidance layer.

+It can support:

+- flight disruption confirmation
+- refund and reaccommodation triage
+- booking-channel routing
+- structured information capture
+- tiered escalation
+- human handoff summaries

+It does not approve refunds, confirm rebookings, decide compensation, make policy exceptions, or resolve third-party bookings beyond routing guidance.

+Those capabilities are not excluded because they lack value.
+They are excluded from v1 because they require validated policy rules, customer-authorized system access, auditability, exception handling, and clear ownership of customer-impacting decisions.

+A later phase could explore limited execution for tightly defined cases, but only after data access, policy boundaries, risk controls, and human review thresholds are validated.